velac01/surfdb/README.md

     DB_NAME=<DB_NAME>
     ```
 ### Prepopulate the database
+- Be sure have run the surfdb DDL before running the following command
 - Adding data to the database can be done by running the following command
     ```sh
     python main.py